OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation

-\textbf{Motion Difference.} We introduce UniMatch~\cite{xu2023unifying} to evaluate optical flow score as the motion difference score to select videos with smooth movement, as the temporal consistency score alone is insufficient to filter out videos with high-speed objects that still maintain temporal consistency.
-Video clips with high flow scores, indicating high-speed objects, are \textit{unsuitable} for generation training.
-We retain video clips with moderate optical flow scores to obtain a subset $S_{M}$ with smooth movement from Panda-50M.
-For the other three datasets, we obtain a subset $S_{M}'$.
-We do not apply the rest of processing procedures to the other three datasets.
+\textbf{Motion Difference.} We employ UniMatch~\citep{xu2023unifying} to assess optical flow as a motion difference score, selecting videos with smooth movement, since temporal consistency alone is insufficient to filter out high-speed objects that still maintain consistency.
+Videos with high flow scores, indicating rapid motion, are \textit{unsuitable} for training.
+We filter out clips with the highest and lowest scores in Panda-50M to create subset $S_{M}$.
+For the other three datasets, we derive a subset, $S_{M}'$, without applying the remaining processing steps.
 Instead, we directly calculate the intersection of $S_{A}'$ and $S_{M}'$ to obtain $S' = S_{A}' \cap S_{M}'$, \textit{i.e.,} Ours-0.4M illustrated in Figure~\ref{fig:dataset_distribution}.

-\textbf{Clarity Assessment.} High-quality videos are crucial for T2V generation.
-Since Panda-50M contains many blurry clips, we filter those with very low clarity, as shown in Figure~\ref{fig:clarity}.
-Specifically, we calculate the intersection of the three sets from Panda to obtain $S_{I} = S_{A} \cap S_{T} \cap S_{M}$, resulting in aesthetically pleasing and stable videos with smooth movement.
-Using the recent model DOVER~\cite{wu2023dover}, we estimate DOVER-Technical score for each clip in $S_{I}$, retaining high-quality videos with clean textures.
-Finally, we keep clear, high-quality clips with the top $30\%$ highest scores~\cite{wu2023dover} to form video set $S$.
+\textbf{Clarity Assessment.} High-clarity videos are essential for T2V generation.
+Since Panda-50M contains many blurry clips, we filter those with very low clarity, as shown in Figure~\ref{fig:clarity_duration_category}.
+We calculate the intersection of the three sets from Panda to obtain $S_{I} = S_{A} \cap S_{T} \cap S_{M}$, resulting in aesthetically pleasing, stable videos with smooth movement.
+Using the DOVER~\citep{wu2023dover} model, we estimate the DOVER-Technical score for each clip in $S_{I}$ and retain high-clarity videos with clean textures.
+Finally, we select the top $30\%$ of clips with the highest scores to form the video set $S$.